 Distributed energy resource management systems (DERMS) vendors play a critical role in helping utilities achieve energy security and mitigate climate risks.
 A 2020 study found that proactively managing distributed energy resources (DERs) like EVs can reduce the curtailment of renewable energy by up to 40%.

 Supply chain disruptions are impacting the rollout of large-scale renewable energy projects.
 Still, leading utilities are investing in automating individual and aggregated DERs to increase clean energy supply.
 DERMS and virtual power plant software play a critical role in empowering energy providers with tools to forecast energy needs and deploy the right assets at the right time.

-With transportation electrification policies set to make electric vehicles the new norm, communicating with EVs is and will continue to be an important component for DERMS providers.
+With transportation electrification policies set to make electric vehicles the new norm, communicating with EVs is and will continue to be an important component for DERMS providers to integrate into their programs.

 According to SEPA’s 2023 Utility Transformation Profile, 52% of respondents are engaging with external partners to increase EV charging deployment to manage demand in their service area.

 Last summer, Rolling Energy Resources (RER), helped utilities across 16 states in the US run 30 demand response events.
 Powered by Smartcar’s API, they can efficiently communicate with EVs to detect when and where vehicles charge and how much energy is consumed while charging.
 They can also automatically start and stop charging select EV brands and models.

 In this guide, we explore how a connected car API platform can help the best DERMS vendors: